mroukema/Explorer-Pi-Keyboard/files/thumb/parts.md

 ## Thumb Top
 Connects to Support strut via M3 screws/threaded insert.
 Switch plate allows for either MX or Choc switches.

-Of possible interest might be my [Enigam Dual Hot Swap](https://github.com/mroukema/enigma-dual-hs) single key pcb.
+Of possible interest might be my [Enigma Dual Hot Swap](https://github.com/mroukema/enigma-dual-hs) single key pcb.

 ## MX Spacer
 Not required but useful for adapting the swich plate height and to provied a surface to glue a pcb to if you wish to be able to hot swap switches with zero disassembly.